pybliometrics-dev/pybliometrics/docs/configuration.rst

 Configuration
 -------------

 Since version 1.0 `pybliometrics` (formerly `scopus`) uses a config file `~/.scopus/config.ini`.
-I saves credentials as well as directory names for folders that store cached files.
+It saves credentials as well as directory names for folders that store cached files.

 To change your key or to change directories for cached files, edit this file manually and `import pybliometrics` again.